charelev1/argparse/README.md

 # Argparse: Minimal argument parser in C

 This library implements a minimal/simple argument parsing for C programs.
-It is inspired by Pythons [argparse](https://docs.python.org/3/library/argparse.html) library.
+It is inspired by Python's [argparse](https://docs.python.org/3/library/argparse.html) library.

 ## Usage